timm/ezr/docs/about.md

 - Then with two tests on "Volume" and "Cylndrs", we can find 15 and 29 best and  rest cars.
 - So, initially, the "best"s where a tiny minority and now we can find  83\% of them.

-## Stage2: Active Learning

-There are several things wrong  with the above.
-First, it is boring.
-It is all standard stuff and, all in all, we like doing  do new stuff.
-So in the following, we will push the envelope of what is known in machine learning to come up with a novel approach.

-Secondly, the above might suffer from a generalization error.
-In all the above, we reasoned about some data, then applied what was learned _to the same data_.
-A better way would be test the current model against data _not seen in training_ (which means that when new data arrives, we need to test the model on that new data before changing and biasing that model with that new information).
-So in the following, we will apply an incremental learning strategy whee  a nidek learned from the first  $i < N$ examples is applied to all the remaining
-$i+1 < j \le N$.

-Thridly, the above assumed 100% labels exmaples exampleto step through the data, and testing the current model against new data before biasing the model w learn something from what was seen so far, then apply that to a , it is a "self-test"; i.e. when we a In the above, we are trying to find what lets us minimizing the weight of a car while increasing
-All the above assumes that we can label all the cars; i.e. we know Sometiems, we have some general knowledge that lets us rapidly label examples.
-In practice, given 400 cars,
-taht ght mean ahvng to take each one out for a day-long drive to measure their imiles-per-gallowm

 ## Some Details